 (3) "Cavity search" means a probe of a resident's lower body cavity(ies) to be conducted by trained medical personnel only.

-(ZZ) "Security perimeter" means a secure boundary which encloses the entire portion of the facility in which residents are confined.
+(YY) "Security perimeter" means a secure boundary which encloses the entire portion of the facility in which residents are confined.
 Passage through this boundary must be strictly controlled.

-(AAA) "Security devices" means locks, gates, doors, bars, fences, screens, ceilings, floors, walls, and barriers used to confine and control detained persons.
+(ZZ) "Security devices" means locks, gates, doors, bars, fences, screens, ceilings, floors, walls, and barriers used to confine and control detained persons.
 Also included are electronic monitoring equipment, security alarm systems, security light units, auxiliary power supplies, and other equipment used to maintain facility security.

-(CCC) "Training" means formal classroom instruction: required readings; on-the job training under the direction of an instructor; training meetings or conferences that include a formal agenda and instruction by a teacher, manager, or official; physical training or other instructional programs that include a trainer/trainee relationship.
+(BBB) "Training" means formal classroom instruction: required readings; on-the job training under the direction of an instructor; training meetings or conferences that include a formal agenda and instruction by a teacher, manager, or official; physical training or other instructional programs that include a trainer/trainee relationship.
 Training programs usually include requirements for completion, attendance recording, and a system for recognition of completion.

-(DDD) "Volunteers" means persons who donate their time and effort to enhance the activities of the program.
+(CCC) "Volunteers" means persons who donate their time and effort to enhance the activities of the program.
 They are selected on the basis of their skills or personal qualities to provide services in areas such as recreation, counseling, education, or religious activities.